1. Home

 The person leaving the comment cannot delete comments or edit them beyond 10 minutes.
 Please take care before posting comments.
 Students can stop sharing their portfolio with others at any time.

-Smart Evidence Framework
+Using a Smart Evidence Framework

 Using a Smart Evidence Framework in Mahara, staff can create a set of criteria or competencies (known as standards).
 As they build up their portfolio, students can map evidence against the standards.
 A Smart Evidence map displays as the first page of their portfolio.
 Staff can review completion at a glance.
 Staff can place feedback and assess e-portfolio evidence against the framework.
 To find out more, see our full guidance on Using a Smart Evidence Framework.